France and weapons of mass destruction: Current nuclear doctrine and strategy

-French law requires at least one out of four nuclear submarines to be on patrol in the Atlantic Ocean at any given time, like the UK's policy.
+French doctrine requires at least one out of four nuclear submarines to be on patrol at sea at any given time, ready for a potential retaliatory second strike, like the UK's policy.
+This nuclear posture has been effective continuously since 1971.

-In 2006, French President Jacques Chirac noted that France would be willing to use nuclear weapons against a state attacking France by terrorism.
+In 2006, French President Jacques Chirac noted that France considered the use of nuclear deterrence against a state attacking France by terrorism.
 He noted that the French nuclear forces had been configured for this option.